Particular/docs.particular.net/platform/index.md

 ServicePulse is a web application aimed mainly at administrators.
 It gives a clear, near real-time, high-level overview of how a system is functioning.

-You will get notified when the endpoint is down or when a message fails.
-You can also specify your own custom checks and get alerts.
+Notifications will occur when the endpoint is down or when a message fails.
+[Custom checks](/servicecontrol/plugins/custom-checks.md) can be built to get alerts for specify your own scenarios.
 The interface allows you to perform the common operations for failure recovery, such as retrying failed messages.
 You can also [subscribe to publicly exposed events](/servicecontrol/contracts.md), in order to display and handle them in a custom way.

-## How do you work with the platform?
+## Working with the platform

-Having ServiceControl and ServiceInsight installed locally on your machine gives you significant benefits during development, especially when you investigate failures and defects.
-Additionally, if you develop a [custom check](/servicecontrol/plugins/custom-checks.md) it is useful to have the full platform installed on your development machine.
+Having ServiceControl and ServiceInsight installed locally on a machine gives significant benefits during development, especially when investigating failures and defects.
+Additionally, if developing a [custom check](/servicecontrol/plugins/custom-checks.md) it is useful to have the full platform installed on a development machine.

-After your solution is deployed, you should have ServiceControl and ServicePulse in each environment it was deployed to (e.g. one instance per INTEGRATION, another one for TEST and one more for PROD).
-ServiceInsight is a client install, so you can have it on your local machine only and point it to the specific environment or local instance URL.
+After a solution is deployed, ServiceControl and ServicePulse should exist in each environment it was deployed to (e.g. one instance per integration, another one for test and one more for production).
+ServiceInsight is a client install, so it can be installed on a local machine only and point it to the specific environment or local instance URL.